omegasenior/topbiketoursportugal/content/tours/north-of-portugal-bike-tour.md

     title: 'Day 2: Melgaço – Valença,  (43 km) plus extra track to Tui (6 km)'
   - day: '3'
     description: >-
-      Leaving Valença continue along with the Minho river that marks the border with Spain.
-One of today’s destination is Caminha, a fortified town where several battles were fought between Portugal and Spain.
+      Leaving Valença, continue along with the Minho river.
+One of today's destination is Caminha, a fortified town where several battles were fought between Portugal and Spain.
 Standing on a tiny island in the middle of the estuary are the ruins of the fort of Ínsua, built as a defensive measure concerning the entrance in the river during the XVth century.
 Nowadays there is a daily ferry-boat linking the two banks of the river between the countries.
-This city is also very well-known for its natural and green heritage: the sightseeing areas, waterfalls, beaches, camping parks and the “Modelo” beach (a favorite destination of famous people in Portugal).
+This city is also very well-known for its natural and green
+      heritage: the sightseeing areas, waterfalls, beaches, camping parks and the “Modelo” beach (a favorite destination of famous people in Portugal).
       The midday stop is Vila Nova de Cerveira, the 'Village of the Arts'.
 The city became, after 1978, the meeting point of artists from all over the world.
 Cycle alongside the coast, overlooking the Atlantic Ocean, and you’ll reach Viana do Castelo.
 The city is one of the most beautiful seaside cities of the north of Portugal.
-Viana held a huge importance to Portugal in the Age of the Discoveries and later on with the cod fish fishing.
+Viana held a huge importance to Portugal in the Age of the Portuguese Discoveries and later on with the cod fish fishing.
 This city has a huge tradition and connection with the sea, with the fisherman proudly showcasing it nowadays, mainly during the great festivity of “Nossa Senhora da Agonia”.
-It was also here that the ships were built and later deployed to Brazil, India, Africa and other Portuguese colonies (XIVth and XVth centuries
+It was also here that the ships were built and later deployed to Brazil, India, Africa and other Portuguese colonies, during the XVth and XVIth centuries.
     location:
       lat: '41.694867'
       lng: '-8.831088'